 Symantec Endpoint Protection – Application and Device Control

-Symantec Security Response has developed an Application and Device Control (ADC) Policy for Symantec Endpoint Protection to protect against the activities associated with this threat.
-ADC policies are useful in reducing the risk of a threat infecting a computer, the unintentional removal of data, and to restrict the programs that are run on a computer.
+Symantec Security Response has developed an Application and Device Control (ADC) policy for Symantec Endpoint Protection to protect against the activities associated with this threat.
+ADC policies are useful for reducing the risk of a threat infecting a computer, preventing the unintentional removal of data, and restricting the programs that are run on a computer.